Bartolomé Carranza: Archbishop of Toledo (1557–1559)

 The See of Toledo falling vacant by the death of the Cardinal Archbishop Siliceo, 31 May 1557, the king decided upon Carranza as successor to the position.
 In vain did Carranza exert himself to win the favour of the king for another candidate.
 Philip II persisted in his choice, so that at last Carranza yielded and was preconized by Pope Paul IV, 16 December 1557, as Archbishop of Toledo and, therefore, Primate of Spain.
 Carranza received episcopal consecration at Brussels, in 1558, from Cardinal Granvella, then Bishop of Arras.
 Equipped with important political instructions the new archbishop left Flanders in June and reached the court at Valladolid in August.
 Soon after this he went to Yuste to visit Charles V, who was dying; he remained with the emperor until the latter's death.

 In 1557 Philip appointed him to the archbishopric of Toledo; he accepted with reluctance, and was consecrated at Brussels on 27 February 1558.
 He was at the deathbed of Charles V (on 21 September) and gave him extreme unction; then raised a curious controversy as to whether Charles, in his last moments, had been influenced by Lutheranism.
 A report arose in time that Carranza had led Charles into heretical views, so that the emperor had not died in the true Catholic Faith.
 This rumour was pure invention, but it gave a new ground for the process before the Inquisition which had already begun against him.

 It was only for about a year that Carranza was able to devote himself to his diocese, where he bestowed especial attention upon the care of the poor.
 In 1558, in Antwerp he published, Commentary on the Christian Catechism.
-A number of views suspected of heresy were found in the book, and the Grand Inquisitor Valdés brought an action against the author.
+A number of views suspected of heresy were found in the book, and the Grand Inquisitor Fernando de Valdés y Salas brought an action against the author.
 Besides this work on the catechism, Carranza's manuscripts, expressions he had employed in sermons, and letters found in his possession, including one from Juan Valdés, the heretic, were taken as evidence against him.
 Melchior Cano, the famous theologian, and Dominicus de Soto, both members of the same order as the archbishop, drew numerous propositions from the commentary which were open to ecclesiastical censure.
 A Brief of Paul IV, dated 7 January 1559, had granted the Grand Inquisitor of Spain the power, for the space of two years, to investigate the conduct of all Spanish bishops; this measure was intended to counteract the threatening danger of the spread of Protestant doctrine.
 With the permission, therefore, of King Philip II (26 June 1558) the grand inquisitor had the archbishop arrested at Torrelaguna, 22 August 1558, and brought a prisoner to Valladolid.